pichillilorenzo/deps-report/README.md

       Usage: find-dependents [options] <glob> [otherGlobs...]
       Options:

-        -r, --root [root]   Root folder from where to start the search -c, --circular      Show if there are some circular dependencies --only-circular     Show only circular dependencies
+        -r, --root [root]   Root folder from where to start the search.
+Default is the dirname of each glob entry -c, --circular      Show if there are some circular dependencies --only-not-found    Show all modules that no one is depending on --hide-not-found    Hide all modules that no one is depending on --only-circular     Show only circular dependencies
         -h, --help          output usage information